windup/windup-web/KEYCLOAK-SETUP.md

 * After restart check <http://localhost:8080/auth> if keycloak login page is shown you can use keycloak admin user you created in previous steps.

 #### Client adapter
-Download the client adapter from http://www.keycloak.org/downloads.html .
+* [Download the Keycloak client adapter for WildFly 10](http://www.keycloak.org/downloads.html) and unzip it to WildFly root directory.

 ## B) Red Hat SSO installation